heiswayi/heiswayi.nrird.com/_posts/2018/2018-05-29-installer-bootstrapping-with-burn.md

 ### What is Burn?

 [Burn](http://robmensching.com/blog/posts/2009/7/14/lets-talk-about-burn/) is a bootstrapper to chain the installations of MSI installers.
 It is part of WiX toolset.
-One of the reasons you might need a bootstrapper is to chain your software prerequisite or dependency installations such as a particular version of .NET Framework.
+One of the reasons you might need a bootstrapper is to chain your software prerequisites or dependency installations such as a particular version of .NET Framework.